Antiz96/arch-update/README.md

 An update notifier/applier for Arch Linux that assists you with important pre/post update tasks and that includes a clickeable systray applet for an easy integration with any panel on any DE/WM.
 Optional support for AUR/Flatpak packages and desktop notifications.

+Arch-Update is designed to follow usual system maintenance steps, as reported in the [Arch Wiki](https://wiki.archlinux.org/title/System_maintenance).

 Features:

 - Includes a clickeable systray applet that dynamically changes to act as an update notifier/applier.
 Easy to integrate with any panel on any DE/WM.